The holomorphic couch theorem: The blob and its boundary

-Suppose that the terminal quadratic differential $\psi$ does not have a pole at $y$.
-Then $f$ is a slit mapping from $X$ to $Y$ (not rel $x$).
+Suppose that $\psi$ does not have a pole at $y$.
+Then $f$ is an honest slit mapping from $X$ to $Y$.
 But we assumed that $\emb(X,Y,h)$ does not contain any slit mapping.
 Therefore $\psi$ has a simple pole at $f(x)$ and $\vphi=f^*\psi$ has a simple pole at $x$. \end{proof}